 In 1998 Cde, Msinto was elected as a branch treasurer of POPCRU in the then Northern Free State.
 The played a pivotal role in establishing the structures of POPCRU in institutions and ensured that the membership is growing and remain united under those difficult times.

-Comrade Nomalanga Betty Mabokela was born in a small town called Mooidorpie, Itsoseng in the North West Province on the 08th June 1973.
+Comrade Nomalanga Betty Mabokela was born in a small town called Mooidorpie, Itsoseng in the North West Province.
 She did her Primary and completed her Matric [Grade 12] at Bophirima High School in Itsoseng and further obtained a Diploma in Business at the Tertiary level.
 She is currently pursuing studies in Human Resources Management.

 She joined the South African Police Service [SAPS] in Delareyville in 2003 and immediately joined the ranks of the Police and Prisons Civil Rights Union – POPCRU.
 She became an active member where she advocated for the rights of employees in the department and her active involvement in the workers’ struggles led to her election in 2004 as the Deputy Institutional Secretary.